Keith Calhoun and Chandra McCormick: Hurricane Katrina

 McCormick and Calhoun relocated temporarily to Houston during Hurricane Katrina, documenting the state of the refugee shelters while there.
 When they returned, their home was destroyed and almost two-thirds of their photographic archive had been damaged.
 The water shifted the color or cracked the film, creating an unintended artistic effect.
 The damaged images have been in the shows "Gone" and "Pitch White".

 In 2007 the couple opened a community arts center, called L9 Center for the Arts in the Lower Ninth Ward of New Orleans.
 The center serves as a gallery space, a performing arts center.

 Style and work

 McCormick and Calhoun document the way of life in the African American communities in the Lower Ninth Ward in New Orleans and rural Louisiana.

 The photographers document every aspect of life in disappearing communities, capturing daily life, celebrations, rituals, and labor to preserve cultural histories.
 They have referred to themselves as "keepers of the culture".

 Photographing mostly in black and white, they take both individual and group portraits.
 Their photographs cross into social commentary.

 They have photographed dock workers, sugar cane workers, and incarcerated people.

+On March 16, 2026, the Robert Rauschenberg Foundation awarded Calhoun and McCormick its Rauschenberg Centennial Award for photography.
+The award gives the recipients $100,000, as well as an invitation to participate in the Foundation’s Captiva Residency program.